noelrivasc/blog/_posts/2024-07-25-swarming-and-pinning.md

 I mean, for trivial tasks it's OK to just start with a blank canvas and plow ahead.
 But when it's time to do deep thinking, I need previous, more chaotic phases of thinking first.

 Significant projects start with a buzzing of thoughts; a swarm of vaguely interconnected ideas, a storm of possibilities.
 They come and go and are hard to picture as a group.
-They multiply and grow into a cloud that can be even uncomfortable.
+They multiply and grow into a cloud that can be even overwhelming.

-When that happens, it's time to start netting and pinning.
+When that happens, it's time to start catching and pinning.
 Grab a piece of paper, jot some notes.
 Start creating categories, make lists, draft diagrams.
 One by one, put the swarm members on paper or discard them.

 The result of this first exercise is not a neat document: it's a first pass attempt at making sense of the swarm.
 Some pins here and there and some dead bugs scatterred on paper.